 Butterflies do a lot to help your garden.
-They help to pollinate your flowers and veggies as well as add a beauty for your enjoyment.
+They help pollinate your flowers and veggies and add beauty for your enjoyment.

-These beautiful insects are attracted to bright flowers and they feed on the nectar.
-Once they feed on the flowers and their bodies and wings collect the pollen, they carry it to other plants.
+These beautiful insects are attracted to lots of color and bright flowers, especially orange flowers, and feed on the nectar.
+Once they feed on the flowers and their bodies and wings collect the pollen, they carry it to other plant species.

-This helps flowers, fruits, and vegetables to produce new seeds.
+This important role in flowers, fruits, and vegetables is to produce new seeds.

-When you have a thriving ecosystem the good insects can control the bad ones, the birds and bees can pollinate making everything grow as well as adding to the beauty.
-Making surer you have a good balance means your plants are happier and healthier.
+When you have a thriving ecosystem, the good insects can control the bad ones, the birds and bees can pollinate, making everything grow and adding to the beauty.
+Making sure you have a good balance means your plants are happier and healthier.

 If you want more butterflies in your garden, the big question is: How can I get the butterflies to come and stay?

 Planting a butterfly garden is fun and easy.
 The kids will love helping, too.

 When deciding how to make a butterfly garden, it all begins with selecting a site.

 When you design a butterfly garden and friendly habitat, select a spot with some full sun yet sheltered from the wind.
 This spot should include a few trees and shrubs that can help them cool off during the hottest part of the day and make a nice place for roosting at night.